Berean Baptist Academy

 5. Turn in all issued athletic equipment immediately after the completion of a sports season.

-6. Report all injuries, even minor ones, to a head coach or trainer without delay.
+6. Report all injuries, even minor ones, to a head coach or trainer immediately.

 Coach Responsibilities